 The Venetian art scene at the time was dominated by the Bellini family, Giorgione, and the emerging young painter Titian.
 These artists were known for their use of rich color, soft modeling, and atmospheric light.
 Venice’s painters favored oil over tempera, creating works that glowed with warmth and realism.
 Dürer’s exposure to this style challenged his own training in detailed linework and engravings, pushing him to experiment with new techniques, especially in painting and portraiture.

 Venetian society also influenced how women were depicted in art.
 Unlike in Northern Europe, where portraits often emphasized piety or family status, Venetian female portraits leaned toward sensuality and elegance.
 Women were often shown with carefully styled hair, fashionable garments, and an air of self-possession.
-This approach likely shaped how Dürer saw and portrayed the young woman in his drawing, capturing not just her likeness but her cultural identity.
+This approach likely shaped how Dürer saw and portrayed the young woman in his painting, capturing not just her likeness but her cultural identity.

 During his 1505 stay, Dürer also completed the Feast of the Rose Garlands, a large altarpiece commissioned by the German merchants in Venice.
 This work helped solidify his reputation among Italians, showing that a German could master their visual language.
-But the more intimate drawings, like the Young Venetian Woman, tell us even more about what Dürer observed and valued.
+But the more intimate works, like the Young Venetian Woman, tell us even more about what Dürer observed and valued.
 They reveal his private curiosity and his eye for the subtleties of everyday beauty.

 The Portrait: Details That Captivate